 Wall hooks are not a unique or new idea on their own, but have you ever thought about using them to hang your blankets?!
 Because I didn’t!

-I mean, we hang heavy jackets on hooks… why not blankets?!
+I mean, we hang heavy jackets on hooks or on a coat rack… why not blankets?!

 I especially love this idea because there are some freakin’ cool wall hooks out there.
-For one, you can make wall hooks in a million different ways.
+For one, you can make these types of hooks in a million different ways.
 You can repurpose old door knobs on wood, screw in screw hooks (which are literally $2 or less), or make simple hooks out of scrap wood.

 Lots of these ideas would look extra good on a board and batten wall.
 Ahem….
 Good thing I have a detailed tutorial on creating DIY Board & Batten Walls and Board & Batten Accent Walls for every room. 😉